7.20pm to 8.45pm, Friday 31 January

 Latecomers will be admitted to the gallery.

 The theatre is on the first floor.
-We currently don't have step-free access due to a lift engineering fault.
+We have step-free access from street to theatre.

 The closest underground station is Green Park, which is step-free.

 There is space at floor level in the theatre for wheelchair users.

 Seating is usually unreserved for our events.
 If you and your group require seating reservations, please do let us know by email and we’ll be more than happy to help.
 Email: email@example.com.

 Carers can receive a free ticket to an event by emailing firstname.lastname@example.org.

 Our theatre is equipped with an Audio Induction Loop.

 Benefit from free and better than half-price tickets, special offers and access to the CHRISTMAS LECTURES ticket ballot.